kaaproject/kaa-rfcs/0006/README.md

 #### Configuration applied

-Configuration applied is a broadcast message that consumer MAY publish to indicate that endpoint applied the configuration data.
+*Configuration applied* is a broadcast message that consumer MAY publish to indicate that an endpoint applied the configuration data.
-Providers MAY subscribe to these messages to keep track of the last applied to endpoints configurations.
+Providers MAY subscribe to these messages to keep track of the configurations that were last applied to the endpoints.
 The message `{event-group}` is `config` and the `{event-type}` is `applied`.

-NATS subject format is:
+NATS subject format:
 ```
 kaa.v1.events.{consumer-service-instance-name}.endpoint.config.applied
 ```

-Configuration applied message payload MUST be an [Avro-encoded](https://avro.apache.org/) object with the following schema ([config-applied.avsc](./config-applied.avsc)):
+*Configuration applied* message payload MUST be an [Avro-encoded](https://avro.apache.org/) object with the following schema ([config-applied.avsc](./config-applied.avsc)):

 ```json
 {